aldopando/BellabeatCaseStudy/README.md

 Author: Aldair Pichon Aguila.

 1. I downloaded the datasets from Kaggle in my local machine.
 05/20/2025
-2. I renamed the two main folders that contain the datasets to ensure better clarity, consistency and organization of the data following guidelines of naming conventions:
+2. I renamed the two main folders that contain the datasets to ensure better clarity, consistency and organization of the data.
+I followed guidelines of naming conventions 05/20/2025:

 	Fitabase Data 3.12.16-4.11.16  ->   FitabaseData_20160312-20160411

 	Fitabase Data 4.12.16-5.12.16  ->  FitabaseData_20160412-20160512

+3. I created a new project in BigQuery named `analysisbellabeat246` and a dataset for each folder.
 05/20/2025

-3. I created a new project in BigQuery named `analysisbellabeat246` and two datasets for each of the two folders.
-05/20/2025
-4. When uploading the table `heartrate_seconds_merged.csv` and checking the auto-detect box to automatically set the schema for this table, BigQuery tried to parse the column `"Time"` as TIMESTAMP data type.
-Due to the original format of `"Time"`  is one that BigQuery cannot recognized as TIMESTAMP, it returns an error.
-To fix this problem, rather than BigQuery auto detecting the schema of the table, I manually specified the schema in JSON format and defining the column `"Time"` as STRING instead of TIMESTAMP.
+4. When uploading the table `heartrate_seconds_merged.csv` and checking the auto-detect box to automatically set the schema for this table, BigQuery tried to parse the `"Time"` column as TIMESTAMP data type.
+Due to the original format of `"Time"` column  is one that BigQuery cannot recognized as TIMESTAMP, it returns an error.
+To fix this problem, rather than BigQuery auto detecting the schema of the table, I manually specified the schema in JSON format and defining the `"Time"` column as STRING data type instead of TIMESTAMP.
 In order to figure out the name, data type and description of each column I referred to the document [Fitbit Data Dictionary](https://www.fitabase.com/media/2088/fitabase-fitbit-data-dictionary-as-of-4524.pdf).
 05/20/2025